Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Estimation in hidden Markovian model

 When $d_Y=2$, we choose $W$ and $V$ as $W=V= \left(

 \right)$.
-As discussed in \cite[]{LEH}, the subset of singular elements equals the set of non-memory cases, which can be characterized as $\theta_2=0$ or $\theta_3=\theta_4=0$.
-This case is simply described by a binomial distribution and denoted by the model $\Theta_{1\times 2}$.
-Hence, the set of non-singular elements are given as $\bR \times (\bR\setminus \{0\})\times (\bR^2\setminus \{(0,0)\})$, which can be divided into two connected components $\Theta_{2\times 2}:=\bR \times (0,\infty)\times (\bR^2\setminus \{(0,0)\})$ and $\bR \times (-\infty,0)\times (\bR^2\setminus \{(0,0)\})$.
+As discussed in \cite[]{LEH}, the subset of singular elements equals the set of non-memory cases, which can be characterized as $\theta^2=0$ or $\theta^3=\theta^4=0$.
+This case is simply described by a binomial distribution and denoted by the model $\theta^{1\times 2}$.
+Hence, the set of non-singular elements are given as $\bR \times (\bR\setminus \{0\})\times (\bR^2\setminus \{(0,0)\})$, which can be divided into two connected components $\theta^{2\times 2}:=\bR \times (0,\infty)\times (\bR^2\setminus \{(0,0)\})$ and $\bR \times (-\infty,0)\times (\bR^2\setminus \{(0,0)\})$.
 Each connected component has a one-to-one correspondence to non-singular elements divided by the equivalence class.

-When we have a possibility for two models $\Theta_{2\times 2}$ and $\Theta_{1\times 2}$, we need to choose one of the two models.
+When we have a possibility for two models $\theta^{2\times 2}$ and $\theta^{1\times 2}$, we need to choose one of the two models.
 For this aim, employing Theorem \ref{6-13-thB}, we apply the $\chi^2$-test for this choice with a certain significance level $\alpha>0$.
-That is, when the smaller model $\Theta_{1\times 2}$ is passed, we adopt it.
+That is, when the smaller model $\theta^{1\times 2}$ passes the $\chi^2$-test we adopt it.
 Otherwise, we adopt the larger one.